 There are supposedly 80 of these kiddie rides, each costing .25 or .50.
 You could ride almost all of them for $25, but alas, there are weight limits.

 We got four quarters and were able to play four games.
-Sally and I each took a turn at skee ball.
-I earned three tickets and Sally earned one.
+We each took a turn at skee ball.
+I earned three tickets and my wife earned one.
 This gave us enough tickets to buy a miniature Tootsie Roll.
 We gave the tickets to a young girl who was there with her mother.

 I paid .25 to discover my sex appeal and got “wild.”
-Sally paid the same to discover her personality.
+My wife paid the same to discover her personality.
 She got, “You need a friend.”
 The place was like the best hands-on, interactive museum ever.